ricea/yizhen-step-repo/week2/README.md

 3. **Edge Cases**: Missing null pointer checks in some methods

 > Note:
-> I do search websites or ask AI for specific topics once hit the time limitation I set for myself to avoid perfectionism and > use the whole week on it.
+> Those marked which 'after research' or similar words are implemented after look up resources
-> those marked which 'after research' or similar words are implemented after look up resources
+> I do search websites or ask AI for specific topics once hit the time limitation I set for myself to avoid perfectionism and use the whole week on it.